swaptacular/swpt_accounts/protocol.rst

    with ``debtor_id`` and ``creditor_id``, uniquely identifies the prepared transfer that has to be finalized.

+coordinator_type : string
+   MUST contain the value of the ``coordinator_type`` field in the `PrepareTransfer`_ message that has been sent to prepare the transfer.

+coordinator_id : int64
+   MUST contain the value of the ``coordinator_id`` field in the `PrepareTransfer`_ message that has been sent to prepare the transfer.

+coordinator_request_id : int64
+   MUST contain the value of the ``coordinator_request_id`` field in the `PrepareTransfer`_ message that has been sent to prepare the transfer.

 committed_amount : int64
    The amount that has to be transferred.
 This MUST be a non-negative number, which MUST NOT exceed the value of the ``locked_amount``